MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Fixes**:

-- Support for mapped drives when classifying and protecting files.
+- File Explorer, right-click support for mapped drives to classify and protecting files.

 - Support for large files ( >250 MB) in the viewer.

+- When HYOK is configured, Outlook can apply labels that are configured to use Azure Rights Management templates.

 **New features**: